 2020 Sneaker Trend: Platforms

 The platform boot trend that caused an internet frenzy is now making its way to sneakers.
 The silhouette is especially ideal for those looking to add extra height, but aren't fond of a skinny heel.
 For an everyday option that'll coordinate with everything from bold prints to pastel hues, try Marni's Marni Pablo sneaker in black leather.
-Likewise, Converse classic Chuck Taylors will give an old-school vibe to your look, with the red stripe on the bottom adding a subtle pop.
+For something a bit more sculptural, the Yeezy 500 (above) has been a fashion favorite.

 2020 Sneaker Trend: Chunky Silhouette

 Love it or hate it, the "dad sneaker" is here to stay.
 "Chunky continues to live on, though we see many different interpretations of it coming," Eggert notes.
 "Whether it’s more of a runner or trainer, or some of the vulcanized looks and bigger silhouettes, it looks like fashionable people are still loving the progressive style that the chunky trend provides."
-Choose the chunky sole in a classic silhouette, like Fila's disruptors, or one that's more trendy, like Rick Owens x Veja's Faux Leather Sneakers.
+Choose the chunky sole in a classic silhouette, like Asics, or one that's more trendy, like Gucci's Rhyton Logo-Print Leather Sneakers.
 And balance out the loud sneaker with structured, sleek basics.

 This post was originally published Apr.
 4, 2020.